algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Functional_Specification.md

 ### 3. Goals

-The goal of this project is to create a binding between our 3D engine, written in C++[^2], and the F#[^1] programming language.
+The goal of this project is to implement the langage F# in FABGen[^6] Following this, it will allow us to create a binding between our 3D engine, written in C++[^2], and the F#[^1] programming language.
+This binding will allow us to use our 3D engine in a F# environment and access its functionality from within a F# program.

+to create a binding between our 3D engine, written in C++[^2], and the F#[^1] programming language.
 This binding will allow us to use our 3D engine in a F# environment and access its functionality from within a F# program.

 To achieve this goal, we will need to research different approaches for creating bindings(Fabgen[^6] in is case), select appropriate tools and libraries, and implement the binding according to our chosen approach.
 We will also need to test the binding to ensure that it is functioning correctly and meets the requirements of our project.